rafiqnayan/java-annotation-example/README.md

 # java-annotation-example
 Demonstrates a how annotations work in java and how to access them

 This project is a simple demonstration of how unit test frameworks use annotations to run tests.
-The annotations used in this project are commonly used in unit test frameworks.

 `@UnitTest`: indicates this class is a Unit Test class